annihilatorrrr/molview_lite/README.md

 MolView Lite
 ============
-This is a stripped-down version of the legacy codebase of MolView.org.
+This is a stripped-down version of the codebase of MolView.org.
 In particular this version does not require PHP (and thus removes all PHP dependant features) or `.htaccess`.

 Build
 -----